mingwu-li/forward/README.md

-# Shooting toolbox for dynamical systems
+# A COCO-based shooting toolbox for dynamical systems

 This repo presents a shooting toolbox for autonomous and non-autonomous dynamical systems.